Tom Trana: Career

 Originally a Volvo mechanic, Trana started his career in his hometown in the 1950s through Einar Nyqvist.
 He showed strong driving performances with his own Volvo P1800 and with a British BMC vehicle.
 He came to the attention of the Volvo works team and its leader, Gunnar Andersson, himself twice European Rally Championship, as early as 1962.
 For 1963, he was given a works drive and won the British RAC Rally in the same season.
 Volvo won the European Rally Championship in 1963 with a special 122S.
-Also in 1963 a 122S driven by Tom Trana finished a very close second to Jaguar in the European Touring Car Championship.
+That same year, a 122S driven by Trana finished a very close second to Jaguar in the European Touring Car Championship.

 A year later, Trana was again the overall RAC Rally winner.
 He achieved further wins in the 1964 Acropolis Rally in Greece in 1964 and in his home event, the Swedish Rally in 1965.
 These achievements earned him a definitive place in the top league of motor sport and the nickname the "Horseman of the Apocalypse".

-Soon thereafter, the Swede was in collision with a transporter and his co-driver Gunnar Thermaenius died.
+Soon thereafter, Trana was in collision with a transporter and his co-driver Gunnar Thermaenius died.
 Trana was cleared of any guilt, in the subsequent legal proceedings.
 Nevertheless, he changed from daredevil to careful driver, who could still be very fast but without the conquering carefreeness that is linked to success.
 In addition, Volvo withdrew its works team for more than ten years, following a further fatal accident on the 1966 Akropolis Rally, in which two mechanics died.
 It continued to provide generous support for private entrants, however.
-Tom Trana changed to Saab for 1967, which resulted in relative success, including a win in the 1967 Norwegian Rally.
+Trana changed to Saab for 1967, which resulted in relative success, including a win in the 1967 Norwegian Rally.
 He also took the Swedish Championship, in 1968.
 He rallied with Saab until 1972, when he finally hung up his helmet and retired from rallying.